StoneVerve/lido-dao/README.md

 ### Run tests

-Since neither ether.js or web3.js provide accessible tools to catch messages trigger by a `require()` statement from solidity the tests are splited in two files.
+Since neither ether.js or web3.js provide accessible tools to catch messages trigger by a `require()` statement from solidity, we split the tests in two different files.

 In order to run tests that just analise the `require()` statements from the contract we usea a *Local* enviroment provided by truffle.
 To run the test just type the command: